General background of family names in germanic Europe

 - Persons were called more precisely: James the miller, Olaf the red, Peter the short.

 - Using family names for generations had already been a traditon in northern Italy.
-Between the 8th and 11th centruy, this tradition slowly wandered though Italy and France towards the southern germanic areas, from where it started to spread widely; first in towns along the river Rhine and later all over central Europe.
+Between the 8th and 11th centruy, this tradition slowly wandered through Italy and France towards the southern germanic areas of Europe, from where it started to spread widely; first in towns along the river Rhine and later all over central Europe.

 All these elements came together in the process of using family names.
 They were first used of people of noble birth and among the population of towns, later also in rural and remote areas.
 Only by the 17th and 18th century family names were used all over Europe.

 Many family names directly show their background.
-Refer to German for more examples.
+Refer to German versioin of this site for more examples.